hoelzro/semantic-diff/README.md

     python2 -m semantic_diff before.py after.py

+It's VERY much a work in progress, so I expect it to explode on pretty much anything except for trivial examples like the ones shown above.

 I'll clean it up and make it easier to use as time goes on.

 # Rules of Thumb